mieskolainen/gamma2gamma/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-yy->yy (light by light) scattering amplitudes and differential cross sections at one loop QED in Mathematica.
+yy->yy (light by light) scattering amplitudes and differential cross sections at one loop QED implemented in Mathematica.

 https://packagex.hepforge.org/ is used for the loop integral reduction.